TabbyML/tabby/website/docs/extensions/troubleshooting.md

   node binary installed by the version manager, e.g. `~/.nvm/versions/node/v18.18.0/bin/node`.
 * Restart the IDE

+If you installed Node.js via snap, please use `/snap/node/current/bin/node` rather than `/snap/bin/node` as the node binary path.

 ## Cannot Connect to Tabby Server?

 If you have setup the endpoint for the Tabby server but the status bar item of